uk59823/mail2mqtt/README.md

 # mail2mqtt
-Check the mailbox according to criteria and send to MQTT
+Check the mailbox according to criteria and send to MQTT additional you can delete or move to another folder or send the filtered email

 ## functionality
 The script searches the unread messages in the INBOX of one or meore mailboxes defined in an ini-file.
 In intervals according to defined criteria the script sends the messages found via MQTT.